Captures

 Review Capture Files

-Review the Capture File with Sysdig Inspect
+Review a Capture File with Sysdig Inspect

 To review the capture file in Sysdig Inspect: